openaps/docs/docs/docs/walkthrough/phase-2/Using-oref0-tools.md

 ## Enacting the suggested action

 Based on suggested.json, which is the output of the `determine-basal` oref0 process, the next step is to enact the suggested action, i.e. to send a new temp rate to the pump, to cancel the current temp rate, or do nothing.
 The approach one may follow is to setup an  `enacted.json` report, and a corresponding `enact` alias.
 Thinking about how to setup the `enact` report and alias, you may consider the following questions:

 * Which pump command could be used to enact a new basal temp, if necessary, and what inputs should that command take?
 Where should these inputs come from?

+Use your answer to this question to create and test an openaps use command by looking at the pump to see what, if anything, is happening.
+Once you have a working use command, create a report called enact/enacted.json to capture the data and an alias to invoke the report (which will send the command to the pump).
+The enact/enacted.json report will capture the commands that were sent to the pump.

 * How could a decision be made whether a new basal temp should be sent to the pump or not?
 What should `enact` do in the cases when no new temp basal is suggested?

+This functionality is built within the oref0 code, but it is helpful to think through as you work towards understanding your open loop and how it will function.

 Once you setup your `enact` alias, you should plan to experiment by running the required sequence of reports and by executing the `enact` alias using `$ openaps enact`.
 Plan to test and correct your setup until you are ceratin that `enact` works correctly in different situations, including recommendations to update the temp basal, cancel the temp basal, or do nothing.